LemuelCushing/lists-and/lists/movies.md

 * American Movie

-* Strange Occurrences in a Small Irish Village - the title taken from a British newspaper headline at the time, offers a fascinating and fair insight into the village which has grown around the events of 1879.
+* Strange Occurrences in a Small Irish Village - the title taken from a British newspaper headline at the time, offers a fascinating and fair insight into the village which has grown around the events of 1879.[Flight from Death - Wikipedia](https://en.wikipedia.org/wiki/Flight_from_Death)